|Solar Thermal Electric, Solar Photovoltaics

 “Renewable energy” is defined as “energy produced using a technology that relies on a resource that is being consumed at a harvest rate at or below its natural regeneration rate.”
-Biogas from sewage-treatment plants and landfills, and anaerobic digestion of agricultural products, byproducts and wastes are explicitly included.
-(The term "renewable energy" explicitly excludes solid waste that is not agricultural or silvicultural, as well as nuclear fuel, coal, oil, propane, and natural gas.)
+Biogas from sewage-treatment plants and landfills, and anaerobic digestion of agricultural products, byproducts, and wastes are explicitly included.
+(The term "renewable energy" explicitly excludes solid waste that is not agricultural – except for silvicultural solid waste – as well as nuclear fuel, coal, oil, propane, and natural gas.)
+Qualified micro-combined heat and power systems of 20 kW or less that meet the statutory definition of a CHP facility and use fuel sources that meet air quality standards are also eligible; as well as energy storage systems (more information below).

 System Capacity Limit